 In the scientific community, the case of transforming ER models has been extensively discussed over the decades.
 Most proposed approaches date back to the 1980s and 1990s.
 As mentioned, one big issue concerning general applicability is the high number of different ER variants.
-The basic variant proposed by Peter Chen [1] includes n-ary relationships and weak entities but no generalization concepts.
-Most of the extensions [2] - [5] to that model focused on adding structures for generalization.
+The basic variant proposed by Peter Chen [2] includes n-ary relationships and weak entities but no generalization concepts.
+Most of the extensions [3] - [6] to that model focused on adding structures for generalization.
 Due to that, many different transformation approaches take different variants of the ER model as basis.

-Most attention was paid to the original version of the ER model [6] - [9] and extended ER models with generalization structures [2] [10] - [12].
-All of them have in common that they remain rather theoretic and do not consider operational issues [20].
+Most attention was paid to the original version of the ER model [7] - [10] and extended ER models with generalization structures [3] [11] - [13].
+All of them have in common that they remain rather theoretic and do not consider operational issues [23].
 Further, to the best of our knowledge, none of these approaches lead to the development of a prevalent ER editor tool.

 The fact that most research regarding that topic was carried out decades ago lets us assume, that the transformation approaches have been adopted and are now prevalent in ER editors.
 Therefore, the second part of this section deals with contemporary ER editors.
 However, before investigating the transformation capabilities, another issue has to be dealt with: There is a high number of ER editors that do not use the ER model as proposed by Peter Chen.
 Many of them focus on simplified binary relationships.
 In addition, they do not cover the most prevalent extension to Chen's model: generalization.
 Such diagrams are often nearer to a relational database diagram than to a real ER diagram.
-One category featuring such diagrams is drawing tools like Lucid Chart [13], Draw.io [14], or Visual Paradigm [15].
+One category featuring such diagrams is drawing tools like Lucid Chart [14], Draw.io [15], or Visual Paradigm [16].
 Some of them even contain concepts like stored procedures or triggers and can thus not be considered ER editors.
 Furthermore, none of them provides a transformation approach.
-Another category providing such diagrams is database client software, e.g., from PostgreSQL [17] or MySQL [18].
-These editors provide visual modeling that can be directly used as database tables.
-However, the diagrams are rather close to the relational approach and not to Chen's model.
+Another category providing such diagrams is database client software, e.g., from PostgreSQL [18] or MySQL [19].
+In contrast to the databasespecific editor tools there are also low-code platforms such as Mendix [21] and Outsystems [20] to mention.
+These tools also contain editors to make it possible to model relational models.
+The above listed tools provide visual modeling that can be directly used as database tables.

+However, such diagrams are rather close to the relational approach and not to Chen's model.
 The number of editors covering the latter is rather limited.
-One with a good set of concepts is the Enterprise Architect [19], which covers most elements considered prevalent in ER models as of today: n-ary relationships, generalization, and multi-valued or composite attributes.
+One with a good set of concepts is the Enterprise Architect [22], which covers most elements considered prevalent in ER models as of today: n-ary relationships, generalization, and multi-valued or composite attributes.
 However, there is no transformation approach in place.
-Only one editor features an ER model like proposed by Chen and also a transformation approach: ERD+ [16].
+Only one editor features an ER model like proposed by Chen and also a transformation approach: ERD+ [17].
 But that editor only features a rather limited set of modeling elements.
 It does not support n-ary relationships and the use of generalization is rather restrictive.
 In addition, the translation of weak types is only possible on the most trivial level.
 This also applies to the translation of multi-valued and composite attributes.
 The combination of attribute types is not supported at all.
 In summary, it can be said that the tool can only be used for simple, not extensive ER Models.